itsamoreh/block-theme-starter/README.md

 ![Theme screenshot](screenshot.png)

+## WIP

+This is a work in progress.
+In it's current state, it's great for building a simple block theme.

+Coming soon:

+* Editor and frontend js build/watch with wp-scripts

 ## What is this?

 This is a barebones WordPress block theme starter.
 Use it to build your next block theme!